facebookarchive/caffe2/_docs/intro-tutorial.md

 Reviewing the code blocks above:

 First, we created the input data and label blobs in memory (in practice, you would be loading data from a input data source such as database).
 Note that the data and label blobs have first dimension '16'; this is because the input to the model is a mini batch of 16 samples at a time.
-Many Caffe2 operators can be accessed directly through `ModelHelper` and can handle a mini batch of input a time.
-Check [ModelHelper's Operator List](workspace.html#cnnmodelhelper) for more details.
+Many Caffe2 operators can be accessed directly through `ModelHelper` and can handle a mini batch of input at a time.

 Second, we create a model by defining a bunch of operators: [`FC`](operators-catalogue.html#fc), [`Sigmoid`](operators-catalogue.html#sigmoidgradient) and [`SoftmaxWithLoss`](operators-catalogue.html#softmaxwithloss). *Note:* at this point, the operators are not executed, you are just creating the definition of the model.